j7xiao/empire-guide/docs/html/_sources/headers/pvp/composition.rst.txt

 :blue:`Conclusion`
 ~~~~~~~~~~~~~~~~~~

 You are now well equipped with the fundamentals of PvP.
 There are still many things I have not addressed, namely sovereign tools.
 They will have their own dedicated guide, as they operate almost on their own plane.
 But for now, I hope my guide helped.
-Feel free to reach out to me on discord @ :green:`commcl` with any questions or feedback.

 Happy Hunting~ |br|
 comm